culturedigitalskills/2024-ethics-data/definition-and-considerations.md

 ``

 Promoting equity and accessibility is crucial to ensure that cultural heritage data is accessible to all stakeholders, including marginalised or underrepresented communities.
 Researchers should actively address barriers to access, such as language barriers, technological limitations, or lack of resources, to ensure that diverse interpretations and voices are represented in digitisation and data sharing efforts.
 Participatory approaches can assist towards this direction.
-Within this frame, researchers should prioritise inclusivity in data dissemination and sharing practices, making digitised data available in accessible formats and platforms to maximize its utility and impact across diverse audiences.
+Within this frame, researchers should prioritise inclusivity in data dissemination and sharing practices, making digitised data available in accessible formats and platforms to maximise its utility and impact across diverse audiences.